zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-faq-controls.md

 DESCRIPTION:  If I run into any problems using the controls playground or the new control `ViewModels`, who do I ask?

-SOLUTION: For control `ViewModel` issues, please post on stack overflow.
-For specific playground extension issues or general playground extension feedback, please reach out to ibizacontrols@microsoft.com.
+SOLUTION: For control `ViewModel` issues, please post on StackOverflow.
+For specific playground extension issues or general playground extension feedback, please reach out to <a href="ibizacontrols@microsoft.com?subject=StackOverflow: Playground Controls and ViewModels">ibizacontrols@microsoft.com</a>.

 * * *